noriapi/formatlink.nvim/README.md

 ## Setup

-Call the `setup` function, otherwise the command will not be created.
+Call the `setup` function, otherwise commands will not be created.

 ```lua
 require("formatlink").setup()